Hematopoietic Cell Transplantation for Multiple Myeloma

 In a multi-center, randomized, clinical trial, Abdelkefi and colleagues (2008) reported that single ASCT followed by maintenance therapy with thalidomide is superior to double autologous transplantation in MM.
 A total of 195 patients with de novo symptomatic myeloma and younger than 60 years of age were randomly assigned to receive either tandem transplantation up front (arm A, n = 97) or 1 ASCT followed by a maintenance therapy with thalidomide (day + 90, 100 mg per day during 6 months) (arm B, n = 98).
 Patients included in arm B received a 2nd transplant at disease progression.
 In both arms, ASCT was preceded by 1st-line therapy with thalidomide-dexamethasone and subsequent collection of peripheral blood stem cells with high-dose cyclophosphamide (4 g/m(2)) and GM-CSF.
 Data were analyzed on an intent-to-treat basis.
 With a median follow-up of 33 months (range of 6 to 46 months), the 3-year OS was 65 % in arm A and 85 % in arm B (p = 0.04).
 The 3-year progression-free survival was 57 % in arm A and 85 % in arm B (p = 0.02).

 Kumar et al (2009) performed a systematic review and meta-analysis to synthesize the existing evidence related to the effectiveness of tandem versus single autologous hematopoietic cell transplant (AHCT) in patients with MM.
 These investigators searched Medline, conference proceedings, and bibliographies of retrieved articles and contacted experts in the field to identify randomized controlled trials (RCTs) reported in any language that compared tandem with single AHCT in patients with MM through March 31, 2008.
 Endpoints were OS, event-free survival (EFS), response rate, and TRM.
 Data were pooled under a random-effects model.
 A total of 6 RCTs enrolling 1,803 patients met the inclusion criteria.
-Patients treated with tandem AHCT did not have better OS (hazard ratio [HR] for mortality for patients treated with tandem transplant versus single transplant = 0.94; 95 % confidence interval [CI]: 0.77 to 1.14) or EFS (HR = 0.86; 95 % CI: 0.70 to 1.05).
+Patients treated with tandem AHCT did not have better OS (hazard ratio [HR] for mortality for patients treated with tandem transplant versus single transplant = 0.94; 95 % confidence interval [CI]: 0.77 to 1.14) or EFS (hazard ratio [HR] = 0.86; 95 % CI: 0.70 to 1.05).
 Response rate was statistically significantly better with tandem AHCT (risk ratio = 0.79, 95 % CI: 0.67 to 0.93), but with a statistically significant increase in TRM (risk ratio = 1.71, 95 % CI: 1.05 to 2.79).
 There was statistically significant heterogeneity among RCTs for OS and EFS.
 The authors concluded that in previously untreated MM patients, use of tandem AHCT did not result in improved OS or EFS; and that tandem AHCT is associated with improved response rates but at risk of clinically significant increase in TRM.

 Naumann-Winter et al (2012) stated that several clinical studies have compared single with tandem (also called double) ASCT as first-line treatment in patients with symptomatic MM.
 In a Cochrane review, these investigators compared tandem ASCT (TASCT) with single ASCT (SASCT) as first-line treatment in patients with symptomatic MM with respect to OS, EFS, quality of life (QoL) and TRM.
 These researchers systematically identified controlled trials published between January 1995 and May 2011 in 2 bibliographic databases (MEDLINE and CENTRAL) and in clinical trial registries.
 One researcher screened references for controlled trials to determine eligibility for the systematic review (SR) according to pre-specified inclusion and exclusion criteria, reflecting characteristics of disease and the interventions.
 These investigators required a minimal set of details to be reported for observational studies for the studies to be included.
 They critically evaluated eligible trials with respect to quality of design and actual performance.
 One researcher extracted individual trial results, which were checked by another researcher.
 They recapitulated the results of the individual trials in a standardized way for the SR in order to allow a systematic assessment of potential sources of bias.
 Overall, these investigators identified 14 controlled studies.
 One registered RCT is still recruiting patients at the time of this review and no clinical results have been published.
 Two registered RCTs have remained unpublished despite their termination.
 Publications on 1 RCT had been retracted.
 These researchers excluded 5 observational studies since neither patients nor treatment regimens were sufficiently characterized to allow an assessment of potential confounding by indication.
 They conducted a SR of study designs, definition of endpoints, treatment regimens and baseline characteristics of patients in the 5 included RCTs (2 full-text publications, 3 conference presentations) enrolling 1,506 patients in total.
 Because these investigators identified substantial clinical and methodological heterogeneity, they refrained from conducting a formal meta-analysis.
 While these investigators included only previously untreated, symptomatic patients with MM, the treatment regimens differed notably with respect to acute toxicity, between trials and also between study arms.
 Compared to state of the art treatment standards, the treatment regimens applied in all trials have to be considered as below standard from a contemporary perspective in at least 1e component.
 Three trials were likely to have the potential of being highly biased while 2 RCTs had a moderate potential for bias.
 The observed treatment effects in the set of included trials may have been influenced by a steep decrease in compliance with the second ASCT and the concomitant selection of patients.
 In addition, OS data were confounded by the treatment subsequent to first-line therapy.
 Overall survival was statistically significantly improved in 1 trial only.
 While EFS was prolonged in 4 of the 5 trials, the median prolongation ranged between 3 to 12 months, with an uncertain direction of bias in the individual trials.
 QoL was not reported in any study.
 Results concerning treatment- or transplantation-related mortality could not be adequately assessed due to substantial differences in definitions between trials and low reporting quality.
 The authors did not consider any study to be sufficiently informative for contemporary treatment decisions concerning the question single versus tandem ASCT in view of inherent biases.
 In addition, none of the trials integrated the so-called "novel agents" that are now considered standard treatment for MM.
 To improve the quality of future studies, sample size calculations should consider the potentially steep decrease in compliance with the second ASCT.
 Reporting of results of TRM should clearly specify the type and number of events (the numerator) in a well-defined population (the denominator).